A hybrid cloud architecture optimizes for consistent performance, security

 Kubernetes is the primary software architecture for the modern private cloud.
 This includes all Kubernetes distributions, such as VMware (Tanzu), RedHat (OpenShift), Rancher/SUSE, HP (Ezmeral) and Cisco (IKE).
 To fully leverage Kubernetes, a hybrid cloud storage solution must be object storage, software defined and cloud-native.
 The private cloud also includes more traditional bare-metal instances, but enterprise workloads are increasingly containerized and orchestrated.

 The edge is about moving compute to where the data is produced.
-Once processed, data is then moved to more centralized locations in the hybrid cloud.
-Edge storage solutions must be lightweight, powerful, cloud-native and resilient to run in this architecture.
+Once processed, data is moved to more centralized locations.
+Edge storage solutions must be lightweight, powerful, cloud-native and resilient to run in this hybrid cloud architecture.
 It’s very difficult to do this well, which is why so few vendors discuss it, they don’t have a good answer - even Amazon.

 Hybrid cloud storage follows the model established in the public cloud, and public cloud providers have unanimously adopted cloud-native object storage.
 The success of the public cloud effectively rendered file and block storage obsolete.
 Every new application is written for the AWS S3 API - not POSIX.
 In order to scale and perform like cloud-native technologies, older applications must be re-written for the S3 API and refactored into microservices to be container compatible.